 Mondays through Saturdays, 7:30 p.m., Feb.
 15-April 13

 Matinees Saturdays 12:30 and 4 p.m.

 3333 South Decker Lake Drive, West Valley City

-Kingsbury Hall brings two dynamic touring shows to their stage this month.
+Kingsbury Hall brings five shows to their stage this month.

 View the University of Utah Performing Arts calendar, including Kingsbury Hall, Libby Gardner Hall, Babcock Theatre, Studio 115 and Marriott Center for Dance

 The Utah Symphony has a full schedule for April with a variety of popular favorites: